Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 Amazon | Audible.com |

-7. The Only Investment Guide You’ll Ever Need by Andrew Tobias
+7. The Only Investment Guide You’ll Ever Need

-9. Value Investing: From Graham to Buffett and Beyond
+8. Value Investing: From Graham to Buffett and Beyond

 Bruce C. N. Greenwald, Judd Kahn, and Michael van Biema

-10. Money Masters of Our Time by John Train
+9. Money Masters of Our Time

 Greenblatt recommends Money Masters because it examines some of the greatest investment wizards of our age and their strategies.

-If you want to learn from the great investors our time, Money Masters is an important book.
+If you want to learn from the great investors of our time, Money Masters is an important book.

-11. The New Contrarian Investment Strategy by David Dreman
+10. The New Contrarian Investment Strategy

-If you want to understand contrarian investment Dreman’s writing is a good introduction.
-Those seeking a new investment strategy can learn from Dreman.
+Dreman’s writing is a good introduction to contrarian investment.
+Those seeking a new investment strategy can learn from It.

 A Comprehensive Guide to Today’s Valuation Methods

-13. Contrarian Investment Strategies by David Dreman
+12. Contrarian Investment Strategies

 Dreman presents four important contrarian investment strategies in this classic from 1999.